Inuyama Castle 犬山城

 Looking out over the Kiso River, Inuyama Castle is said to have the oldest existing casle tower, famous for its early watchtower type features.

-Until 2004, it was the only castle in Japan that was privately owned, given back to the original owners in 1895 on the condition that they repair the damage from an earthquake that had struck a few years earlier and maintain it from then on.
+Until 2004, it was the only castle in Japan that was privately owned.
+It was given back to the original owners in 1895 on the condition that they repair the damage from an earthquake that had struck in 1891 and maintain it from then on.

 Inuyama Castle is one of only 12 original Japanese castles remaining

-As a castle of such historical importance, it is worth taking the time to look around inside the keep.
-From the steep wooden stairs, polished smooth from generations of footsteps to the exhibits of samurai armor, folding screens, and swords, you can get a sense of how the castle may have felt for those living within its huge stone walls.
+As this is a castle of such historical importance, take the time to look around inside the keep.
+From the steep wooden stairs to the exhibits of samurai armor, folding screens, and swords, you can get a sense of how the castle may have felt for those living within its huge stone walls.

 The top floor of the castle is an observation platform that gives you fantastic panoramic views of the wide river, the old city, and the rolling hills on all sides.

 Throughout the castle grounds, you can find small shrines, temples and hidden vantage points.
 At the foot of the hill on which Inuyama Castle sits, you will find the Sanko Inari Shrine, a place of worship with a short tunnel of red torii gates.
 The shrine is famed as a place for those who have been unlucky in love to pray for a match.
 Why not try your luck and write your hopes on one of the pink love heart prayer plates?